Iv-EN/Iv-EN/README.md

 </a>

 - 🔭  I'm not currently working as a programmer, but I really want to.

-- 🌱  At the moment I am studying FastAPI and creating the core of an online store.

-- 🤝  I’m available for freelancing.

 - 📝  I don’t write articles anywhere or participate in forums yet, but I will do so very soon.

 - 📄  I have very little programming experience so far.
 That's why I'm ready to work only for coffee.

+- 🌱  At the moment I am studying FastAPI and creating the core of an online store.

+- 🤝  I’m available for freelancing.

-- 📫  For all questions write letters <a href="mailto:evgeniy.nic.ivanov@gmail.com">write letters </a>
+- 📫  For all questions <a href="mailto:evgeniy.nic.ivanov@gmail.com">write letters </a>

 <br/>
 <h3 align="center" > <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30" height="30" style="margin-right: 10px;">Connect with me 🤝 </h3>